Vladimir Lenin: Personal life and characteristics

 Service stated that Lenin could be "moody and volatile", and Pipes deemed him to be "a thoroughgoing misanthrope", a view rejected by Read, who highlighted many instances in which Lenin displayed kindness, particularly toward children.
-According to several biographers, Lenin was intolerant of opposition and often dismissed outright opinions that differed from his own.
+According to several biographers, Lenin was intolerant of opposition, and often dismissed outright opinions that differed from his own.
 He could be "venomous in his critique of others", exhibiting a propensity for mockery, ridicule, and ad hominem attacks on those who disagreed with him.
 He ignored facts that did not suit his argument, abhorred compromise, and very rarely admitted his own errors.
 He refused to change his opinions, until he rejected them completely, after which he would treat the new view as if it was just as unchangeable.
-Lenin showed no sign of sadism or of personally desiring to commit violent acts, but he endorsed the violent actions of others and exhibited no remorse for those killed for the revolutionary cause.
+Lenin showed no signs of sadism or of personally desiring to commit violent acts, but he endorsed the violent actions of others, and exhibited no remorse for those killed for the revolutionary cause.
 Adopting a utilitarian stance, in Lenin's view the end always justified the means; according to Service, Lenin's "criterion of morality was simple: does a certain action advance or hinder the cause of the Revolution?"

 Ethnically, Lenin identified as Russian.
 Service described Lenin as "a bit of a snob in national, social and cultural terms".
 The Bolshevik leader believed that other European countries, especially Germany, were culturally superior to Russia, describing the latter as "one of the most benighted, medieval and shamefully backward of Asian countries".
 He was annoyed at what he perceived as a lack of conscientiousness and discipline among the Russian people, and from his youth had wanted Russia to become more culturally European and Western.

 The Lenin who seemed externally so gentle and good-natured, who enjoyed a laugh, who loved animals and was prone to sentimental reminiscences, was transformed when class or political questions arose.
 He at once became savagely sharp, uncompromising, remorseless and vengeful.
 Even in such a state he was capable of black humour.